AumitLeon/aumitleon.github.io/about.md

 ## Currently, I'm

 🎶 Technical lead for Ads Measurement @ Spotify.
-I lead the development and enhancement of the [Spotify Pixel](https://ads.spotify.com/en-US/ad-analytics/spotify-pixel/), and I am also a lead engineer supporting [Spotify Ad Analytics](https://ads.spotify.com/en-US/ad-analytics/), Spotify's free Ad measurement tool.
+I lead the development and enhancement of Spotify's first party Attribution platform, which includes the [Spotify Pixel](https://ads.spotify.com/en-US/ad-analytics/spotify-pixel/).
+I am also a lead engineer supporting [Spotify Ad Analytics](https://ads.spotify.com/en-US/ad-analytics/), Spotify's free Ad measurement tool.
 Within measurement, I oversee our experimentation and attribution platforms.

-🌱 Hacking on end to end Machine Learning, NLP, ML pipelines and workflow orchestration.
+🌱 Hacking on end to end machine learning, agentic workflows declaritive and reproducible builds and development environments, and much more.

 💬 Thinking about sustainable software, organizations, and practices.